sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 # 🎯 Object Detection C++ Exercises Collection

 This repository contains multiple sets of **C++ exercises** designed to strengthen programming skills in the context of **object detection**.
-Each set covers different aspects of the C++ language — from parameter passing to STL containers and lambda functions — all applied to bounding boxes, detections, and tracking tasks.
+Each set covers different aspects of the C++ language — from function parameter passing to STL containers and lambda functions — all applied to bounding boxes, image segmentation, and object tracking tasks.

 ---
 ## 🔧 Future Plan